fbpx

 • Your current income/expenditure.

-If you don’t have a deposit and have bad credit, then you will find very difficult to obtain a mortgage.
+If you don’t have a deposit and have bad credit, then you will find it very difficult to obtain a mortgage.

 How will my credit score affect the amount of deposit I will need?

-The first thing lenders usually look at in any mortgage application is the prospective borrowers credit history.
+The first thing lenders usually look at in any mortgage application is the prospective borrower’s credit history.

 This is used to determine your ability to make your monthly repayments on time and in full.
 Quite often, people with bad credit are considered a risk to lenders.